cltl/ma-tm-domains-SDG-tracker/README.md

 the confidence value is the absolute value of the distance_function array (distance to hyperplane) rounded to 3 decimal places.

 **end_to_end_classifier_test_FPC** (for public consumption) This file is an updated version of Gigaword_to_classifier.
 Including Neural Net and output files.

+**Sentiment Analysis** contains the code used to train the sentiment classifier.

+**Keyword_lookup.ipynb** is code for looping over previously extracted pickles to extract filtered json files

+**random_sample.json** is 10,000 random articles for Jan to play with (tf-idf)

+~~**travel_test_version_threshold_4.json** is a json file containing 6200 texts - half related, half unrelated to SDG1 - this is essentially a shortcut to those who want to experiment with BERT/ NN etc. It can be read straight into a dataframe: df = pd.read_json(filename)~~
+THIS FILE HAS BEEN SUPPLANTED BY THE 'balanced_df_WITH_aid_with_slave_threshold_4_keep.json' FILE - EMAILED AND TO NEW FOLDER 'classify_only'